IRTF-HRPC/drafts/draft-political.md

                                    -{{RFC3935}}

-The design of the Internet through protocols and standards is a technical issue with great political and economic impacts {{RFC0613}}.
+The design of the Internet through protocols and standards is a technical issue with great political and economic impacts {{RFC0613}} {{RFC3271}}.
 The early Internet community already realized that it needed to make decisions on political issues such as intellectual property; internationalization {{BramanI}}; diversity; access {{RFC0101}}; privacy and security {{RFC0049}}; and the military {{RFC0164}} {{RFC0316}}, governmental {{RFC0144}} {{RFC0286}} {{RFC0313}} {{RFC0542}} {{RFC0549}} and non-governmental {{RFC0196}} uses of the network.
 This has been clearly pointed out by Braman {{BramanII}}.

-Recently there has been increased discussion of the relation between Internet protocols and human rights {{RFC8280}}, which spurred discussion of the value neutrality and political nature of standards.
+Recently there has been increased discussion in the IRTF and IETF on the relation between Internet protocols and human rights {{RFC8280}}, which spurred discussion of the value neutrality and political nature of standards.
 The network infrastructure is on the one hand designed, described, developed, standardized and implemented by the Internet community, while on the other hand the Internet community and Internet users are also shaped by the affordances of the technology.
 Companies, citizens, governments, standards development bodies, public opinion and public interest groups all play a part in these discussions.
 In this document we aim to outline different views on the relation between standards and politics, and seek to answer the question of whether standards are political, and if so, how.

 Vocabulary Used
 ===============